 2. Hold A Sweet Tea/Hot Chocolate Social

 If your organization is full of social butterflies, you may want to host a sweet tea or hot chocolate social (depending on the time of year of course.)
-Get permission to set up a table near the Student Union, contact your campuses dining services and get them to provide lots of sweet tea/hot chocolate and something light like cookies or something portable like a cupcake.
+Get permission to set up a table near the Student Union, contact your campus' dining services and get them to provide lots of sweet tea/hot chocolate and something light like cookies or something portable like a cupcake.
 You may even want to get permission to bring your own food if it is cheaper for your organization.

 On a busy time like the first week of class, midterms, or finals week get your members outside to socialize with people passing by.
 Have an activity to do like cornhole or even just a cool big sheet of paper or a banner for people to sign and leave their mark on the event.

 Have flyers for your organization to hand out at the event.
 On the flyer share your social media platforms, who to talk to about joining, or any other information you find relevant.
 Give the people working the booth some talking points and make sure they know about some of the cool events you have coming up in the organization.

 Make sure everyone who passes by your table can pick up a sweet treat on the way to class.

 3. Do A Walk Or 5K Race